-Your hiring software should be equipped to handle different amounts of candidates, ranging from one person to thousands.
+Your hiring software should be equipped to handle different methods of sourcing candidates, ranging across the spectrum of sourcing channels.

 Your hiring software should also provide you with an end to end recruitment solution by integrating with other relevant tools, for example background screening services.
 Your hiring tool should provide a simple and clean interface, for a short learning curve for everyone that is included in the hiring process.